...

 2024-05-14 Environmental imaginaries, story-telling and the politics of changing perspectives Sekforde Arms 34 Sekforde Street, Clerkenwell, London, EC1R 0HA, United Kingdom

-2024-05-15 The Politics of Hunger and Borders: Stories from Gaza and Afghanistan Sekforde Arms 34 Sekforde Street, Clerkenwell, London, EC1R 0HA, United Kingdom
+2024-05-13 Stars, Stripes, and Insights: Exploring US Politics and Democracy Sekforde Arms 34 Sekforde Street, Clerkenwell, London, EC1R 0HA, United Kingdom